Welcome to Reception & Nursery Mrs Morton's Class

 - Expressive art and design

 We will plan learning around children's interests and activities that are suited to your child's unique needs.
-Our focus is to find out about family, friends, homes and our local area.
+Our focus is to find out about each other and the area in which we live.

 We will be reading lots of the fantastic stories that we all know and love.
 Children will explore the language used and take part in lots of role play.